FrancescoCortella/labsforpartners-microsoftfabric/lab3_part2.1_fabric.md

 On the Data pane, expand fact_sales and check the box next to Profit.
 This selection adds the field to the Y-axis.

 On the Data pane, expand dimension_employee and check the box next to Employee.
 This selection adds the field to the X-axis.

+Click anywhere on the blank canvas (or press the Esc key) so the chart is no longer selected.
+Enrich the dashboard with any other plot you have in mind.

 ![image](https://github.com/FrancescoCortella/labsforpartners-microsoftfabric/assets/135111177/ff9255d1-a564-412e-b256-f0a4d3cdb38c)

-Enrich the dashboard with any plot you have in mind.

-Click anywhere on the blank canvas (or press the Esc key) so the chart is no longer selected.

 From the ribbon, select File > Save.